Introduction

 Feel free to use any other applicable IDE.
 Please refer to the plugin reference for more details.

 NOTE: Working directories get created relative to the current directory.
-To create working directories in the proper place, ActiveMQ must be launched from its home/installation directory.
+To create working directories in the proper place, ActiveMQ Classic must be launched from its home/installation directory.

-8. Proceed to Testing the Installation section.
+5. Proceed to #Testing the Installation section.

 Unix Developer's Release